scurry222/simple_shell/README.md

 ## Description
 This team project is part of the first year curriculum of Holberton School.
-Simple Shell is a command line interpreter that replicates the **sh** program.
+Simple Shell is a command line interpreter that replicates the **sh** program on Linux.
+It can take in simple commands to navigate the terminal, manipulate files, and execute programs.

 What we learned:
 * How a shell works and finds commands